aiidateam/aiida-core/docs/source/index.rst

    :fa:`sitemap,mr-1` **Internal Architecture**

-   Detailed information and rational for the design and architecture of AiiDA and its components.
+   Detailed information and rationale for the design and architecture of AiiDA and its components.

    +++++++++++++++++++++++++++++++++++++++++++++